bertronika/copris/README.md

 The format of an encoding file is simple.
 Start the line by entering a human-readable character, either via your keyboard or copied from somewhere else.
 Follow by an equals sign (optionally surrounded by spaces).
-Then, enter the numberical value of that character which your printer will understand.
+Then, enter the numerical value of that character which your printer will understand.

 Here's an example excerpt of the YUSCII encoding: